Brown, black, gray, fawn, white

-There are no notable differences between the male and female, in terms of size or characteristics.
+There are no notable differences between the males and females, in terms of size or characteristics.
 Kugshas will be much more influenced by the behavior of their parents than by their sex.

-The Kugsha remains a relatively wild breed, and one whose use remains as a working dog.
+The Kugsha dog breed remains a relatively wild breed and one whose use remains as a working dog.
 He has yet to integrate into family companionship, primarily because he has very high exercise requirements and can be aggressive if he does not get enough early socialization and training.

 If you do keep one of these dogs as a pet, you will have to exercise him plenty, socialize him early, and avoid leaving him alone for too long.
 Despite being a working dog, and having a somewhat intimidating physical appearance, this breed is sensitive and can suffer separation anxiety when left alone for too long.